-It’s January!
-Time to dust off those sneakers and dive in to that fitness routine so you can ditch those holiday pounds and get down to your goal weight.
+Are you ready to dust off your sneakers and dive into that fitness routine so you can finally get down to your goal weight?

 Don’t: Freak out over what you see.